pgharts/trusty-cms/README.md

         rspec

 ### Custom Page Type Routes Setup
-If your TrustyCMS project includes custom routing and `Page` models, additional configuration is required to ensure correct URL generation in the admin interface — specifically for the "Edit Page" dropdown and the "Save and View Page" functionality.
+Additional configuration is required to ensure correct URL generation in the admin interface — specifically for the "Edit Page" dropdown and the "Save and View Draft" functionality.

 To enable this, create the following initializer: `config/initializers/page_type_routes.rb`

 In this file, define a `CUSTOM_PAGE_TYPE_ROUTES` hash constant that maps custom Page model class names to the corresponding route segments defined in your `config/routes.rb` file.

-For example, the BlogPage type below maps to the route `get 'blog/:slug'`, so its route segment is `'blog'`.
+For example, the BlogPage model maps to the route `get 'blog/:slug'`, so its route segment is `'blog'`.

 For custom Page models that rely on default routing behavior, define a `DEFAULT_PAGE_TYPE_ROUTES` array listing their class names.
 TrustyCMS will use these mappings to correctly build page URLs for use in the admin UI.